Silent Witness: Location

+Format

 Each series is typically made up of a series of two-part stories.
 The first nine series generally featured eight episodes (four two-part stories), except that series 4 and 5 each featured just six episodes (three two-part stories); this was increased to ten episodes (five two-part stories) from the tenth series onwards, except series 12 and 15 which each featured 12 episodes (six two-part stories).
 The 25th series, broadcast in 2022, introduced a new format consisting of one story in six episodes, but the format reverted to five two-part stories from the 26th series onwards.

+International recognition

 In 1998, the writer John Milne received an Edgar Award from the Mystery Writers of America for the second series episode "Blood, Sweat and Tears".
 In the United States the series airs during 'Mystery Monday' on BBC America.

 Music

 The theme music from series 2 onwards is entitled Silencium and is performed by John Harle.
 The arrangement, for chamber orchestra and soprano saxophone solo, was first performed publicly as part of the Canterbury Festival on 22 October 2011.
 The vocal section is performed by Sarah Leonard.